Nonparametric estimation of the dynamic range of music signals: Estimation

+The DR statistic proposed in this paper is estimated based on the following subsampling algorithm. \\

-Compared with the standard subsampling, the previous procedure gives clear advantages: (i) randomization reduces the otherwise impossible large number of subsamples to be explored; (ii) none of the computations is performed on the entire sample.
+In analogy with equation \eqref{eq:pcm_power}, the RMS power of the SSW is given by the sampling standard deviation of $\ProcEps$.
+The main goal is to obtain an estimate of the distribution of the variance of $\{\eps_t\}_{t \in \Z}$.
+Application of existing methods would require nonparametric estimation of $s(\cdot)$ on the entire sample.
+However, the sample size is typically of the order of millions of observations.
+Moreover, since the smooth component is time-varying, one would estimate $s(\cdot)$ by using kernel methods with local window.
+It is clear that all this is computationally unfeasible.
+Compared with the standard subsampling, the ``blockwise smoothing'' Algorithm gives clear advantages: (i) randomization reduces the otherwise impossible large number of subsamples to be explored; (ii) none of the computations is performed on the entire sample.
 In particular estimation of $s(\cdot)$ is performed subsample-wise as in Proposition \ref{prop:2} and Corollary \ref{cor:1}; (iii) estimation of $s(\cdot)$ on smaller blocks of observations allows to adopt a global, rather than a local, bandwidth approach.
 Points (ii) and (iii) are crucial for the feasibility of the computing load.
 The smoothing and the random subsampling part of the procedure are disentangled in the next two Sections.